 Sell Sapphires At Best Market Value

 Here at Worthy, we help people sell their unwanted diamond jewelry for the best possible price.
 What we’ve learned about selling diamonds can help you when you are selling sapphires as well.
-Here is an FAQ with the answers to all your questions about selling sapphires.
+Here are a few FAQs with the answers to all your questions about selling sapphires.

 What Makes a Sapphire Valuable?

-The most important quality factor for sapphire is color: the best sapphires have a rich saturated vivid blue.
+The most important quality factor for sapphire is color: the best sapphires have a rich, saturated vivid blue.
 A common myth is that sapphires should have a dark navy blue color: these dark sapphires actually sell for much less than sapphires with a medium blue color.
-The next most important value factor is clarity, with sapphires that are transparent with no obvious inclusions are the most valuable.
+The second most important value factor is clarity, with sapphires that are transparent with no obvious inclusions being the most valuable.
 Sapphires with a hazy transparency from microscopic inclusions can still sell for a high price because it helps to make the color glow with intensity.
-Buyers also prefer sapphires that have been well cut so show brilliance and an even color across the gem.
+Buyers also prefer sapphires that have been well cut to show brilliance and an even color across the gem.

 How Are Sapphires Graded?